Title: Section 1004.11 - Manufacturing requirements for approved medical marihuana products

 (3) specifications regarding storage conditions must address storage at the manufacturing facility once the package is sealed, during transport, at the dispensing facility, in the patient’s home and for samples retained for future testing.

-(n) No synthetic marihuana additives nor any cannabinoid preparation not produced by a registered organization in an approved manufacturing facility shall be used in the production of any medical marihuana product.
+(n) No synthetic marihuana additives nor any cannabinoid preparation not produced by a registered organization in an approved manufacturing facility shall be used in the production of any medical marihuana product; provided, however, that a registered organization may use hemp, or extracts derived from hemp, grown and processed under the authority of the New York State Department of Agriculture and Markets in the manufacturing of medical marihuana products.

 (o) The registered organization’s approved standard operating procedure for the aforementioned activities must be followed, unless otherwise approved by the department.